 * Trump says China wants to return to negotiating table

-* Markets bounce after bruising Friday, Asian session
+* Markets bounce after bruising Friday, tough Asian session

 * Yuan hits record low, then recovers somewhat

-* But safe havens remain well supported by jittery investors
+* Safe havens remain well supported by jittery investors

 * Graphic: World FX rates in 2019 tmsnrt.rs/2egbfVh